Periodontics in Tulsa, OK

 Bone Grafts

-Bone grafting is a surgical procedure used in periodontal treatments to restore bone lost to periodontal disease or trauma.
+Bone grafting is a surgical procedure used in periodontal disease treatments to restore bone lost to periodontal disease or trauma.
 During the procedure, synthetic or natural bone material is placed in the affected area to stimulate new bone growth and support teeth compromised by bone loss.

 Benefits: